The Prestige: Critical response

 On the other hand, Dennis Harvey of Variety criticized the film as gimmicky, though he felt the cast did well in underwritten roles.
 Kirk Honeycutt of The Hollywood Reporter felt that characters "...are little more than sketches.
 Remove their obsessions, and the two magicians have little personality."
 Nonetheless, the two reviewers praised David Bowie as Tesla, as well as the production values and cinematography.
 On a simpler note, Emanuel Levy has said: "Whether viewers perceive The Prestige as intricately complex or just unnecessarily complicated would depend to a large degree on their willingness to suspend disbelief for two hours."
 He gave the film a B grade.

-Roger Ebert gave the film three stars out of four, describing the revelation at the end as a "fundamental flaw" and a "cheat."
+Roger Ebert gave the film three stars out of four, describing the revelation at the end as a "fundamental flaw" and a "cheat".
 He wrote, "The pledge of Nolan's The Prestige is that the film, having been metaphorically sawed in two, will be restored; it fails when it cheats, as, for example, if the whole woman produced on the stage were not the same one so unfortunately cut in two."
 Christopher Priest, who wrote the novel the film is based on, saw it three times as of January 5, 2007, and his reaction was "'Well, holy shit.'
 I was thinking, 'God, I like that,' and 'Oh, I wish I'd thought of that.'"

 The film has grown in stature since its release.
 In 2009, The A.V.
 Club named The Prestige as one of the best films of the 2000s.
-The film was included in American Cinematographer's "Best-Shot Film of 1998-2008" list, ranking at 36.
+The film was included in American Cinematographers list of the best-shot films from 1998 to 2008, ranking at 36.
 More than 17,000 people around the world participated in the final vote.
-In 2020, Empire magazine ranked it among "The 100 Greatest Movies Of The 21st Century".
+In 2020, Empire ranked it among the 100 greatest films of the 21st century.
+In 2021, members of the Writers Guild of America West and Writers Guild of America, East placed its screenplay at 82 in their list of the 101 greatest screenplays of the 21st century by that point.